 This study was relatively brief and simple compared to most studies of its kind, but the results are clear and easy to interpret.
 This research shows that OSK induction can be used to increase the lifespan of living animals.
 I’m ready, try it on me, let’s go!
 Sorry, moving on.

 It is clear that the authors’ biotechnology company, Rejuvenate Bio, wants to pursue this potentially groundbreaking approach in human beings.
 But as we mentioned in the beginning, they aren’t the only company working in this space.
-Learn more about Altos Labs and their all-star team of scientists in this Lifespan News episode from Ryan O’Shea, linked here and in the description.
+Learn more about Altos Labs and their all-star team of scientists in this Lifespan News episode from Ryan O’Shea.

 Only clinical trials will be able to determine if lifespan-related, frailty, and epigenetic metrics can truly be improved in people.
 And when those clinical trials occur, we’ll let you know the results and whether or not I get accepted!
 So make sure to subscribe and click the bell so you don’t miss out.
 I’m Emmett Short. and we’ll see you next time on Lifespan News!